Joalor64GH/Rhythmo-SC/docs/01 - scripting.md

     otherScript.createSprite(0, 0, 'sprite');
 }
 ```

-Also, if you want to load your custom state from the main menu, navigate to `assets/menuList.txt` and add in your state's name, as well as a main menu asset for it in `assets/images/menu/mainmenu/[name].png`.

 As long as you've done everything correctly, your script should functioning.
 Otherwise, report an issue.